-Limerick and Clare Education and Training Board has primary responsibility for the quality of its apprenticeship programme in terms of its implementation and its' evaluation of its Quality Assurance Procedures.
-This includes the procedures used for verifying that a collaborating provider has the capacity to deliver an approved apprenticeship programme as well as determining the provider's capacity to train apprentices.
+Content and frequency of reports may differ depending on the apprenticeship has primary responsibility for the quality of its apprenticeship programme in terms of its implementation and its' evaluation of its Quality Assurance Procedures.
+This includes the procedures used for verifying that a collaborating provider has the capacity to deliver an approved apprenticeship programme as well as determining the providers capacity to train apprentices.